Physical Address

 It helps distinguish between direct descendants and those one generation apart.
 The significance of cousin relationships can’t be overstated; they form vital links that enrich our understanding of familial ties.

-Understanding these designations not only impacts on genealogy but also fosters a sense of belonging by connecting us with our extended family’s past and present.
+These designations not only impacts on genealogy but also fosters a sense of belonging by connecting us with our extended family’s past and present.

 What does second cousin mean?